Monthly Tech-Tip | No tracking! No ads! |

 -Case: Faster to print.
 Easier to draw.
 Joins cast as easily removed bumps on the working molds.
 This is only suitable for prototyping, making one working mold.

-My objective was to skip the making of a rubber case mold and 3D print them directly.
-Since 3D printed surfaces naturally part well from plaster and the artifacts, although visible, do not show on the final fired pieces, I wanted to do this whole process without any sanding or oiling.
-Since these print quickly the method promised to be a super easy way to design and make mug handle slip-casting molds.
-However, despite printing a dozen or more variations, few good plaster molds were extracted without corner-breaking (I am weighing plaster/water, waiting/mixing the recommended time periods).
-Even painting the inner surface did not solve the problem - it helped, but not enough.
-Oiling over the paint did not even help.
-And beveling corners did not fix it either.
-It seems that a combination of the printing artifacts, sharp corners, the handle perpendicular (because of its oblong cross-section) and the inside negative shape all gave the plaster what it needed to get a very firm grip on the PLA print.
-There is one other possible issue: My supply of plaster is old.
-This method could work using one additional step: A heat gun to soften the PLA material enough to pull it away.
+My objective was to continue skipping the making of a rubber case mold and 3D print them directly.
+Since 3D printed surfaces naturally part well from plaster and the artifacts, although visible, do not show on the final fired pieces, I even wanted to do this whole process without any sanding or oiling.
+However, despite printing a dozen or more variations, carefully controlling plaster/water ratios and waiting/mixing the recommended time periods, few good plaster molds were extracted without corner-breaking.
+Even painting the inner surface, oiling over it and beveling corners did resolve this issues.
+It seems that a combination of the printing artifacts, sharp corners, the handle perpendicular (because of the oval cross-section) and the inside negative shape all enabled the plaster to get a very firm grip on the PLA print.
+Although I could have resorted to a heat gun to soften the PLA material enough to pull it away I relented and decided to switch to making a block mold (for rubber) rather than a case mold (for plaster).

 -Stringing (top left).
 This usually happens when the nozzle is running too hot.
 This new batch of filament needs a slightly lower temperature, so I adjusted from 215 to 207.